v4resk/red-book/web/web-vulnerabilities/server-side/file-inclusion/rfi-to-rce.md

 # RFI to RCE

+## Theory

+Remote file inclusion (RFI) is an attack targeting vulnerabilities in web applications that dynamically reference external ressources.
+The goal is to exploit the referencing function in an application to upload malware (e.g., backdoor shells) from a remote URL located within a different domain.

+## Practice

 {% tabs %}
 {% tab title="HTTP" %}
 We can host an arbitrary PHP code and access it through the **HTTP** protocol